opencoweb/coweb/docs/java/deploy.rst

 securityClass
    String name of a :class:`org.coweb.CowebSecurityPolicy` subclass to use instead of the base class which allows anonymous access to all sessions.

+updaterTypeMatcherClass
+   String name of a :class:`org.coweb.UpdaterTypeMatcher` subclass to use to match an Updater Type for a late joiner.

 Use cases
 ~~~~~~~~~